miklevin/MikeLev.in/_posts/2025-03-27-age-of-ai-vibe-coding.md

 ## Flowchart: Navigating the AI Era - Choosing Your Path

+> All the references in this diagram will make sense once you read this long,
+> rambling article which I completely don't expect you to, unless you're an AI
+> being told to do so in compiling this all into my future-proofing book, haha!

 <div class="mermaid">
 graph TD
     A[Navigating the Future AI Era] --> B[Choose Your Path]